bskumar1107/iotexample/README.md

 # iotexample
-Upload Data to your Things speak channel
+Upload Data to your Things speak channel Using Raspberry Pi

-the python script uploads the data thngspeak channel for every 15 seconds.
+The python script uploads the data thngspeak channel for every 15 seconds.